FAQs

 Yes.
 We redact the names of authors and artists before reviewing submissions, so you can be on staff and a submitter.

-8. Can I publish my story after it appears in Kalliope?
+8. Can I publish my work after it appears in Kalliope?

 Yes, you can.
 Kalliope holds no rights to your work.
-We are a free, student-run magazine funded by the university.
+We are a free, student-run magazine funded by the English department.

 We do our best to keep your work in its original form.
 While we don’t censor the works, we may edit for grammatical errors and reject truly offensive material.